HoudiniGraphql/houdini/CONTRIBUTING.md

 that looks for every field marked as a connection and adds the appropriate fragments to the pile.
 Since these fragments definitions are passed along to the server as part of the [composeQueries transform](./packages/houdini/cmd/transforms/composeQueries.ts) they don't need to be removed and are used to make sure the server returns the data needed for the operation.
-Wether they are removed or not, these additions provide the various generators with the necessary meta data to encode the correct behavior in the final artifact.
+Whether they are removed from the final query or not, the [artifact generator](./packages/houdini/cmd/generators/artifact/index.ts) uses their existence to encode additional data in the document's artifact to tell the runtime how to handle the information provided by the server.

 ### Document Artifacts

 It's helpful to keep in mind the shape of the artifacts that the `generate` command produces.
 Rather than outlining them in this document (which would likely go stale quickly) I recommend looking at the [artifact snapshot tests](packages/houdini/cmd/generators/artifacts/artifacts.test.ts) to see what is generated in various situations.
-At high level, the `raw` field is used when sending actual queries to the server and the `selection` field is structured to save the runtime from wasting cycles (and bundle size) on parsing and "understanding" what the user wants when they provide a specific query.
-For more information about how these are used, see the [runtime section](#the-runtime).
+At high level, the `raw` field is used when sending actual queries to the server and the `selection` field is structured to save the runtime from wasting cycles (and bundle size) on parsing and "understanding" what the user wants when they use a specific document.
+For more information about how these are used, see the [cache section](#the-cache).

 ## The Preprocessor

 The preprocessor is defined in [packages/houdini-preprocess/src/index.ts](./packages/houdini-preprocess/src/index.ts) as a pipeline that looks at every string tagged with `graphql` and mutates it into something the runtime can use.
-For most situations this means adding an import to the relevant artifact and passing it to the runtime (queries are a big exception).
+For most situations this means adding an import to file for the relevant artifact and passing it to the runtime (queries are a big exception).
 For a more detailed look into what actually happens with each document type, you should look at the [snapshot tests](./packages/houdini-preprocess/src/transforms) for the corresponding function.

 ## The Runtime

-The actual runtime used by houdini is defined in [packages/houdini/runtime](./packages/houdini/runtime) and is comprised of the functions used by the user (ie, `query`, `fragment`, `mutation`, etc), a network layer that handles the actual requests sent to the server, and a caching layer used to orchestrate data across the application.
+The actual runtime used by houdini is defined in [packages/houdini/runtime](./packages/houdini/runtime) and is comprised of the functions used in the user's components (ie, `query`, `fragment`, `mutation`, etc), a network layer that handles the actual requests sent to the server, and a caching layer used to orchestrate data across the application.

 ### The Cache